 All you need to find the perfect dresses is some time, some help, and some bling.
 Don’t worry about standing out, because everyone will be bedazzled more than you.
 The only comment our expert said was “It should be Indian” -Vasundhara Saxena, so people will appreciate you respect for their customs and traditions, and they understand that you are trying your best.

-A special thank you to Rena Unger for taking us shopping throughout India in search of the perfect wedding attire, and made us feel like princesses during our friends wedding.
+A special thank you to Rena Unger for taking us shopping throughout India in search of the perfect wedding attire to know how to dress as a guest at an Indian wedding, and made us feel like princesses during our friends wedding.

 Another thanks to our special guest expert Vasundhara Saxena for inspiring us to look deeper with beauty.